scarabsoft/go-hamcrest/Readme.md

 require := hamcrest.NewRequirement(t)
 ```

-Can be used interchangeably - the only difference is that a requirement stops the test case in case of a failing matcher.
+Can be used interchangeably - the only difference is that a requirement stops the test case in case of a failing matcher,
+whereas an assertion continues with the test execution.

 ## Matcher